jtempest/float_eq-rs/README.md

 ## Future plans

-- Add checks that are relative to the precision of the minimum of the input values, or always relative to the first or second operand.
+- Further support for basic Rust container and wrapper types.

-- Further support for basic Rust language components like tuples and containers of compatible types like `Vec`, likely using `PartialEq`'s support as a guide.
+- Checks that use a precision relative to the minimum of the two input values, or to the first or second operand.

 - `#[derive]` support for comparison of custom types that are composed of already comparable floating point values.